By Christine A. Bournias

 Doggy Day Camp “Regulars” returning back to Camp might want to limit their high activity days and a lot of dogs all at once.
 If it’s been a few months, perhaps a handful of half days would be beneficial.
 The sooner your dog gets acclimated to their regular Camp days, the faster they can get adjusted to a healthy schedule of events.
 Dogs who are mentally stimulated—with lots of healthy exercise—have dependable eating and sleeping schedules also.

 When it’s time for your dog to get out of the house and have some fun with other dogs, you owe it to your pooch to make an appointment.
 Reserve something new and special for your pet and notice a difference in their overall behavior.

 5. Allow Consistent Camp Time

 Before shaking things up to their daily at home routine, it’s wise to establish a predictable and rewarding Doggy Day Camp schedule for your pet.
 Fill their ‘dog days of summer’ with lots of playtime, frequent rest breaks, and proper hydration.

 “Healthy rest allows your dog the chance to recharge and refocus their energy at Camp.
-In contrast to popular belief, an exhausted dog is n ot necessarily a happy dog.
+In contrast to popular belief, an exhausted dog is not necessarily a happy dog.
 In addition to all the extra fun and activity, we provide our pets plenty of rest time so t hey can excel in the play area.” —Melissa A., Hotel Manager, Best Friends Pet Hotel (Clinton Township)

-Even if your dog attends Camp one day a week, your dog will thank you for the variety of mental stimulation, physical exercise, and yes—a little time away from their human caregivers.
+Your dog will thank you for the variety of mental stimulation, physical exercise, and yes—a little time away from their human caregivers.

 6. Get A New “Do” After Camp